 The Kaytee Chew & Treat Toy Assortment for Rabbits is an adorable example of wooden chew toys that will keep your pet entertained for several days.
 It comes in a pack of five, and the different sizes make sure there will be one your rabbit enjoys.

 6. Homemade Wood Bunny Toys

-There are many pet bunny toys and the Homemade Wood Bunny Toys project is one example of a wood toy you can build, but there are countless projects you can build that would be much easier.
+There are many pet bunny toys and the Homemade Wood Bunny Toys project is just one example of a wood toy you can build for your rabbit, but there are countless projects you can build that would be much easier.
 Even a small piece of wood will work as a toy for bunnies to play with.